akka/akka/akka-docs/rst/scala/cluster-usage.rst

       }
     }

+The easiest way to run **Router Example with Pool of Remote Deployed Routees** example yourself is to download the ready to run
-The `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ tutorial named `Akka Cluster Samples with Scala <http://www.lightbend.com/activator/template/akka-sample-cluster-scala>`_. contains the full source code and instructions of how to run the **Router Example with Pool of Remote Deployed Routees**.
+`Akka Cluster Sample with Scala <@exampleCodeService@/akka-samples-cluster-scala>`_ together with the tutorial.
+It contains instructions on how to run the **Router Example with Pool of Remote Deployed Routees** sample.
+The source code of this sample can be found in the `Akka Samples Repository <@samples@/akka-sample-cluster-scala>`_.

 Cluster Metrics
 ^^^^^^^^^^^^^^^